 Organic producers and makers claiming other specific benefits, for instance, effectively use packaging to reinforce the added value of their brands, compared to others, furnishing label information about product sourcing, manufacturing practices, and ingredients.
 Active packaging is another innovation adding to the information exchange throughout the supply chain, supplying feedback directly from product labels.

 Busy lifestyles call for streamlining, so packagers able to simplify daily living earn points with modern consumers.
-At the same time, environmental consciousness and sustainability concerns drive increased awareness about materials, production practices and recycling issues.
-Successful, forward-thinking packaging solutions account for life on the fly, without sacrificing environmental stewardship and shared responsibility.
+At the same time, environmental consciousness and sustainability concerns drive increased awareness about materials, production practices, and recycling issues.
+Successful, forward-thinking packaging solutions account for life on the fly without sacrificing environmental stewardship and shared responsibility.

-As a result, packagers devise low-impact solutions that promote sustainability, without taxing end-users with excessive disposal protocols.
-The ‘recycle, repurpose, reuse’ mantra falls now on the producers, designers and packagers, helping consumers manage their consumptive, waste-generating behaviors.
+As a result, packagers devise low-impact solutions that promote sustainability without taxing end-users with excessive disposal protocols.
+The ‘recycle, repurpose, reuse’ mantra falls now on the producers, designers, and packagers, helping consumers manage their consumptive, waste-generating behaviors.

-Eat-in plastics, with microwaveable lids or peal-away foil closures assist diners on the go, as well as food and beverage pouches, which are easily pocketed.
-Even measured powder blends, sold in stick packs for convenience, illustrate how an ordinary water bottle now becomes and essential source of nutrients for supplement and vitamin users.
+Eat-in plastics with microwaveable lids or peel-away foil closures, assist diners on the go, as well as food and beverage pouches, which are easily pocketed.
+Even measured powder blends, sold in stick packs for convenience, illustrate how an ordinary water bottle now becomes an essential source of nutrients for supplement and vitamin users.

-Limiting food waste and keeping packaged goods fresh for longer periods of time are closely held values consumers, who eschew waste and conserve money.
+Limiting food waste and keeping packaged goods fresh for longer periods of time are closely held values of consumers, who eschew waste and conserve money.
 Packages that account for leftovers and effectively seal and lengthen shelf life are important to urban populations working within a budget, so improved films and materials speak to the needs of modern users.

-Identifying with consumer needs and making connections with individual customers is more important than ever for manufacturers and retailers.
+Identifying consumer needs and making connections with individual customers is more important than ever for manufacturers and retailers.
 By reflecting the values of their target markets, producers and their packaging partners build trust and loyalty for particular products.

 Labels and package design are key conduits for sharing information and shaping perceptions about consumer goods.
-Used effectively, emerging packaging technology continually improves the connection between producers and their customers, within a fast-paced, hyper-competitive marketplace.
+Used effectively, emerging packaging technology continually improves the connection between producers and their customers within a fast-paced, hyper-competitive marketplace.